emileten/open-estimate/openest_docs/index.rst

 Welcome to openest's documentation!
 ===================================

+This is where the introduction to our libraries will go.
+Ideally, this will be a short overview of the library, with one or two very simple use cases.
+It will, hopefully, answer the question: 'Why should I use this tool?'

-Here is some content I want to display for the OpenEst docs.
-OpenEst is a library used by the `Climate Impact Lab`_ team.
+OpenEst is a library created by the `Climate Impact Lab`_ team.

 This code is open source and available on `github`_.

 .. _Climate Impact Lab: http://www.impactlab.org/
 .. _github: https://github.com/ClimateImpactLab/open-estimate/tree/first-docs

+We can add any additional information about the library here.
+Please make suggestions.

 Contents: